 Dr. Soto will replace a broken veneer within two years of placement if the patient has been coming in for their regular recommended cleanings and exams, and they are taking reasonable care of their teeth.

-There is a wide range of fees among veneer providers, from $900 to over $2500 per veneer.
-In our office, the current fee for each porcelain veneer is $2200 per veneer.
+There is a wide range of fees among veneer providers, from $1500 to over $3000 per veneer.
+In our office, the current fee for each porcelain veneer is $2250 per veneer.
+Two veneers and "no-prep" veneers are $2400 per veneer.
 New patients should expect to pay for a full examination and x-rays unless they have a current set.

 We accept all major credit cards.
 A 5% fee reduction is given for prepayment with cash or check prior to treatment.
 Payments are expected to be completed by or before the veneer preparation appointment.
 Financing options include Alphaeon Credit www.goalphaeon.com and Care Credit www.carecredit.com